andrew771027/DeviceTestRunner/docs/definition_of_done/definition_of_done_v1.5.1.md

 - [ ] Architecture filename/version convention is finalized (`architecture_v.1.5.1.md` versus existing `architecture_v1.x.x.md`).
 - [ ] Commit checklist is complete and tag `v1.5.1` is created.

 Status: Not done.
-Last targeted run was 24 passed and 2 failed; no `v1.5.1` tag exists.
+The recorded targeted run had 24 passed and 2 failed; no `v1.5.1` tag exists.